 “We didn’t realize the speed at which millennials would take to buying cars or watches online."
 This is what Jean-Claude Biver, head of LVMH’s watch business, told Reuters at the Baselworld watch fair last week.
 The Paris-based luxury goods conglomerate is one of the latest to join the online push that is “sweeping the luxury goods world, where web sales are already major growth drivers for fashion labels,” despite years of steadfast resistance.

 LVMH has not, despite the wide range of brands under its umbrella, necessarily tested to see just how much money consumers are willing to spend online.
-While its most valuable brand, its marquee Louis Vuitton, offers a variety of its goods online, from a selection of runway garments and bags, the vast majority of items either must be purchased over the phone or in-store, although they are featured on the brand’s website.
+While its most valuable brand, its marquee Louis Vuitton, offers a variety of its goods online, including a selection of runway garments and bags, the vast majority of items either must be purchased over the phone or in-store, even if they are featured on the brand’s website.

-Its Céline brand, which regularly boasts garments and bags with price tags that in no small number of cases top those that bear a Louis Vuitton label, only very recently began offering its wares by way of e-commerce on LVMH’s 24 Sèvres site thanks to a small capsule collection; Céline’s own U.S. site does not have e-commerce capabilities (yet).
+Its Céline brand, which regularly boasts garments and bags with price tags that in no small number of cases top those that bear a Louis Vuitton label, only very recently began offering its wares by way of e-commerce on LVMH’s 24 Sèvres site thanks to a small capsule collection; the very notoriously digitally averse Céline’s own U.S. site is expected to introduce e-commerce capabilities in the near future.

 Meanwhile, Givenchy launched e-commerce in several regions across Europe early this year (North America is not expected to roll out until mid-2018 and Asian markets in 2019), and Loewe, Marc Jacobs, and to an extent, Emilio Pucci, all of which are owned by LVMH, offer their wares for sale online.